Peter Beresford: Life and work

 Between 1975 and 1977 Beresford was lecturer in Social Administration at Lancaster University, but left because of his growing concerns about the non-participatory nature of public policy.
-He was appointed senior lecturer in Social Policy at the West London Institute for Higher Education (WLIHE) in 1990.
+He was appointed part-time senior lecturer in Social Policy at the West London Institute for Higher Education (WLIHE) in 1990.
 WLIHE was absorbed into Brunel University London where he was promoted to Professor of Social Policy in 1997.

 Together he and his partner, Suzy Croft, established a local community project, Battersea Community Action, in 1978 and a national initiative, the Open Services Project, in 1987.
-Each of these were participatory projects concerned with advancing the theory, policy and practice of participation through the production of publications, pamphlets and developmental research.
-In 1997, he founded and began directing the first UK Centre for Citizen Participation.
+Each of these were participatory projects concerned with advancing the theory, policy and practice of participation through the production of publications, pamphlets and developmental and participatory research.
+In 1997, he founded and began directing the first UK Centre for Citizen Participation at Brunel University London.

-A major theme of Beresford's work has been the participation of people as members of the public, workers, patients and service users in their lives, communities, society and in services affecting them.
-Much of his work has focused on advancing public participation, and the involvement and empowerment of long term users of health and social care.
+A major theme of Beresford's work has been the participation of people as members of the public, workers, patients and service users in their lives, communities, society, politics and in policy and services affecting them.
+Much of his work has focused on advancing public participation, and the inclusive involvement and empowerment of long term users of health and social care.
 He is a pioneer of a new participatory approach to social policy as both discipline and public policy based on inclusive public involvement, sustainability and valuing diversity.
 He has long term personal experience of using mental health services and also of the welfare benefits system.
 This resulted in his close involvement in the disabled people's and psychiatric system survivors movements.
 He is also actively involved in Disability Studies and Mad Studies.

 Beresford's theoretical policy and practical concern has been how disabled people and other long term health and social care service users can be equally involved in society and have an effective voice in their lives.
 This focus has resulted in the exploration of new approaches to occupational practice, policy formation, research and evaluation and the political process.
 It has also extended to the development of new approaches to epistemology which highlight the role of service users' lived experience as a knowledge source.
-His illustrated pamphlet ‘It’s Our Lives’ anticipated subsequent discussion of ‘epistemic injustice’ and highlighted the way in which the devaluing of experiential knowledge added another layer of discrimination to that already facing groups experiencing oppression and marginalization.
+His illustrated pamphlet 'It's Our Lives' anticipated subsequent discussion of 'epistemic injustice' and highlighted the way in which the devaluing of experiential knowledge added another layer of discrimination to that already facing groups experiencing oppression and marginalization.